beardedeagle/mnesiac/README.md

 **_NOTICE:_** Mnesiac, while stable, is still considered pre `1.0`.
 This means the API can, and may, change at any time.
 Please ensure you review the docs and changelog prior to updating.

+**_NOTICE:_** Mnesiac allows a significant amount of freedom with how it behaves.
+This allows you to customize Mnesiac to suit your needs.
+However, this also allows for a fair amount of foot gunning.
+Please ensure you've done you're due diligence when using this library, or Mnesia itself for that matter.
+It isn't a silver bullet, and it shouldn't be treated as one.

 ## Installation

 Simply add `mnesiac` to your list of dependencies in `mix.exs`: